 For us, ‘the best luggage for our family’ was:

-• The cost was a consideration because we’d always rather spend our budget on experiences rather than things (this $500 USB charger, multi-lock, Laptop holder, cup carrying, iPad displaying, and rubber-wheel luggage looked cool, but it’s probably not the best kids luggage.)
-We created the Ultimate Guide To Family Travel on a budget if cost savings is your thing too!
+- The cost was a consideration because we’d always rather spend our budget on experiences rather than things (this $500 USB charger, multi-lock, Laptop holder, cup carrying, iPad displaying, and rubber-wheel luggage looked cool, but it’s probably not the best kids luggage.)
+We created the Ultimate Guide To Family Travel on a budget if cost savings is your thing, too!
+We saved a lot of money by petsitting, and if saving money is fun for you too, check out our Trusted House sitters discount code.

 In addition to the roller luggage, we decided to each take a backpack – nothing fancy – just standard High Sierra school backpacks, although this $40 backpack with a laptop section and a built-in USB charger might be a great investment.
 The backpack contained things that we would need access to during our travel days: